 FOTO Quality Measures are:

-- Risk adjusted so that providers’ performance may be compared fairly.
+- Risk adjustedso that providers’ performance may be compared fairly.
 Providers seeing sicker or more complex patients are placed on a level playing field with other providers.
+Predictive modeling allows for patient-level predictions to help guide treatment decision making and expectations for recovery.

 - Have extensive reliability and validity analyses established on both the patient-level and the provider-level.